Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 I am a student member of the IEEE, IEEE Robotics and Automation Society, CAA, and CCF.

 My research aims to discover how Artificial Intelligence (AI) aids the field of healthcare.
-Currently, I mainly focus on three major applications: intelligent medical robotics, medical image processing, and bioinformatic analysis.
-I seek to streamline and improve clinical workflows through technology.
+Currently, I mainly focus on three major applications: intelligent medical robotics, medical image analysis, and bioinformatic analysis.
+I seek to streamline and improve clinical workflows through technology and work towards image-based automation in robotic surgery.
 I aspire to explore all of these areas through research in the years ahead, gaining exciting and valuable insights and making meaningful contributions.

 Reach me at yaotianliang2003@gmail.com or yaotianliang@tongji.edu.cn (also WeChat: ytl20030607) if you want to discuss research ideas or work together with me.
 Welcome!!!